TaireruLLC/gitbase/README.md

 # GitBase

-GitBase is a Python package for custom databases powered by GitHub ("Gitbases"/"GitBase"), with encryption using `cryptography`.
-It provides Python developers with a quick and easy-to-use database solution without requiring knowledge of a new programming language.
-Additionally, GitBase offers offline backups, allowing users to save, load, and delete their data even without an internet connection.
-The online database will automatically sync with the latest file, whether offline or online.
+GitBase is a custom database system built with Python and powered by GitHub, treating GitHub repositories as databases ("Gitbases" or "GitBase").
+It features encryption using the `cryptography` library, ensuring data security.
+Designed for Python developers, GitBase provides a seamless and intuitive database solution without requiring knowledge of a separate database language.
+Additionally, it supports offline backups, enabling users to save, load, and delete data without an internet connection.
+Once online, the database automatically syncs with the latest stored file, ensuring consistency across offline and online environments.

 ---